wechatjs/vdebugger/docs/API.md

 ## `setBreakpoint`

-Set breakpoints.
+Set breakpoints by script debug id.
 Three arguments accepted, which are script debug id `debuggerId`, line number `lineNumber` and optional break condition `condition`.

 The `condition` is an expression string, and execution will be paused if the evaluation returns `true`.
 If `condition` missed, execution will be paused when hitting the corresponding line defined by `lineNumber`, by default.